Secrets Management

 Navigate to Secrets in the sidebar to:

-- View all your secrets (names and types only — values are never shown)
+- View all your secrets (names, types, and — for

 - Delete a secret